paulgovan/eAnalytics/README.md

 # Example

 ## Dashboard
 Launching the app first brings up the *Dashboard*.
-The *Dashboard* is basically a landing page that gives a brief introduction to the app and includes three value boxes for the current number of projects, companies, and facilities, respectively, in the database.
+The *Dashboard* is basically a landing page that gives a brief introduction to the app and also includes three value boxes for the current number of projects, companies, and facilities, respectively, in the database.

 ![Dashboard](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Dashboard2.png?raw=true)

 ## Profile
 Select an industry in the sidepanel and then click *Profile*.
 The *Profile* tab contains a number of interactive maps with information about facilities for the selected industry.
+The screenshot below shows the *Profile* tab for the *Natural Gas* industry.

-A number of options are currently available for customizing the maps, such as choosing a preferred *size* or *color* variable in the movable `wellpanel`, selecting different basemaps via the lower-right control, or actually clicking on a specific facility and viewing additional information.
+Several options are currently available for customizing the maps.
+Choose a preferred *size* or *color* variable in the movable `wellPanel`, select different basemaps via the lower-right corner control, or actually click on a specific facility to view additional information.

 *Note: industry profiles are currently only available for the Hydropower and Natural Gas industries.*